herikk04/ProjetoPOO/README.md

 # ProjetoPOO
-Made by graduate students of Artificial Inteligence Project for my Object Oriented Programming class, is meant to be a court rental software.
+Made by graduate students of Artificial Inteligence.
+Project for my Object Oriented Programming class, is meant to be a court rental software.